Top Tourist Spots in Kuala Lumpur – Exploring Malaysia

 The Butterfly Park is located a few minutes away from the more popular Bird Park and about 15 minutes’ walk from Merdeka square.
 Entrance fee is a very reasonable 25 RM.

-The Bird Park is the big brother of the Butterfly Park, an enclosed aviary built on a footprint of 21 acres and widely recognised as being a top attraction in Kuala Lumpur.
+The Bird Park is the big brother of the Butterfly Park, an enclosed aviary built on a footprint of 21 acres and widely recognised as being one of the top tourist spots in Kuala Lumpur.
 The park is home to more than 3000 birds most of which (but not all) are endemic to Malaysia.
 Besides the obvious bird watching, there are a variety of activities organised within the facility, including an arena for displays, a hatchery and an ostrich feeding pen.

 The park is huge and sufficient time (half a day at least) should be dedicated to visiting the various areas and species to truly appreciate this top attraction in Kuala Lumpur.
 At 67 RM per person, the entrance fee is not cheap (we were a little shocked at the cost), but in our opinion, the attraction is well worth the expense.
 We truly enjoyed its good vibes and relaxing environment – an oasis in the heart of Kuala Lumpur!